github/gh-ost/doc/subsecond-lag.md

 In earlier versions, the `--throttle-control-replicas` list was subjected to `1` second resolution or to 3rd party heartbeat injections such as `pt-heartbeat`.
 This is no longer the case.
 The argument `--replication-lag-query` has been deprecated and no longer needed.

 Our production migrations use sub-second lag throttling and are able to keep our entire fleet of replicas well below `1sec` lag.
-We use `--heartbeat-interval-millis=100` on our production migrations with a `--mas-lag-millis` value of between `300` and `500`.
+We use `--heartbeat-interval-millis=100` on our production migrations with a `--max-lag-millis` value of between `300` and `500`.